Acacia ulicina

-Acacia ulicina is a shrub of the genus Acacia and the subgenus Phyllodineae that is endemic to western Australia.
+Acacia ulicina is a species of shrub in the family Fabaceae that is endemic to western Australia.

 Description

 The rigid spreading prickly shrub typically grows to a height of 0.3 to 1.0 m.
 It has striated branches that have a powdery white coating between the ribs.
 The branches divide down to many short, spinescent, aphyllous branchlets.
 The flat, linear and erect phyllodes have a length of 7 to 15 mm and a width of 0.5 to 1.5 mm and a raised midrib.
 It blooms from July to September and produces yellow flowers.
 The rudimentary inflorescences occur singly per raceme and have spherical to shortly obloid flower-heads with a diameter of 4.5 to 5.5 mm containing 15 to 25 golden flowers.
 The curved, coriaceous, dark brown seed pods that form after flowering and constricted between and the rounded over seeds.
 The pods are around 4 cm in length and have a width of 2.5 to 3.5 mm and contain khaki coloured ovate shaped seeds.